miguelmota/node-raspistill-stream/README.md

 ## Usage

-Make sure to update the host url in `index.html` to match your RPI's IP address.
+Make sure to update the host url in `index.html` to match your RPi's IP address.

 Run